What You Need to Know About AIDS Today

 I tested positive, now what?

 First, remember that highly effective treatments are now available.
 And second, know that the latest treatments, including clinical trials, are available at Stony Brook.
 Stony Brook has long been a leader when it comes to HIV and AIDS and is the go-to hospital in Suffolk County.
-It is a care center for patients, a resource for other hospitals, a training facility for physicians and an educator for the community.
+With its outstanding care for patients, it serves as a resource for other hospitals, and is a training facility for physicians and an educator for the community.
 In fact, it is the only facility in Suffolk County, Nassau County, Queens and Brooklyn to have continuous National Institutes of Health (NIH) funding since 1992.
-Stony Brook’s Maternal Child HIV Center is just one of nine Centers of Excellence in the state, as designated by the New York State AIDS Institute.
+Stony Brook’s Maternal Child HIV Center is just one of nine Centers of Excellence in the state, as designated by the New York State AIDS Institute

 What services does Stony Brook offer?

-Stony Brook provides testing, treatment, clinical trials, resources and support through three separate programs: adult, pediatric and maternal/child.
+Stony Brook provides testing, treatment, clinical trials, resources and support through three separate programs: adult, pediatric/adolescent and maternal/child.
 They all share a similar approach, however, in that they are comprehensive, team-based and ongoing.
-Once patients are referred to one of the centers, they receive individualized, coordinated care led by an infectious disease physician specializing in HIV.
-The team either provides or connects patients with resources both at Stony Brook and in the community for emotional support, family support, nutrition counseling, case management, clinical trials and research initiatives, therapy, financial assistance for medications, and whatever interventions are appropriate for the patient.
-Stony Brook is the hub of the Suffolk County network, so patients have unparalleled access to the services they need
+Once patients are referred to one of these centers, they receive individualized, coordinated care led by an infectious disease physician specializing in HIV.
+Additional services are also available to patients through grant-funded programs, including clinical trials and research initiatives, Medical Case Management, Medical Nutrition Therapy, Behavioral Health Education, and Treatment Adherence Services.
+If additional support is needed, the team connects patients with resources both at Stony Brook and in the community for emotional support, family support, case management, , therapy, financial assistance for medications, and whatever interventions are appropriate for the patient.
+Stony Brook is the hub of the Suffolk County network, so patients have unparalleled access to the services they need.

 Any final thoughts?